Book of Enoch: Description

-It discusses God coming to Earth on Mount Sinai with His hosts to pass judgment on mankind.
-It also tells us about the luminaries rising and setting in the order and in their own time and never change:
+It discusses God coming to Earth on Mount Sinai with his hosts to pass judgment on humankind.
+It also recalls the luminaries rising and setting in the order and in their own time and never change:

-"Observe and see how (in the winter) all the trees seem as though they had withered and shed all their leaves, except fourteen trees, which do not lose their foliage but retain the old foliage from two to three years till the new comes."
+Observe and see how (in the winter) all the trees seem as though they had withered and shed all their leaves, except fourteen trees, which do not lose their foliage but retain the old foliage from two to three years till the new comes.

-The book also discusses how all things are ordained by God and take place in his own time.
+The book also discusses how all things are ordained by God and take place in his time.
 The sinners shall perish and the great and the good shall live on in light, joy and peace.

 And all His works go on thus from year to year for ever, and all the tasks which they accomplish for Him, and their tasks change not, but according as God hath ordained so is it done.

-The first section of the book depicts the interaction of the fallen angels with mankind; Sêmîazâz compels the other 199 fallen angels to take human wives to "beget us children".
+The first section of the book depicts the interaction of the fallen angels with mankind; Sêmîazâz compels the other 199 fallen angels to take human wives to "beget us children":

 And Semjâzâ, who was their leader, said unto them: "I fear ye will not indeed agree to do this deed, and I alone shall have to pay the penalty of a great sin."
 And they all answered him and said: "Let us all swear an oath, and all bind ourselves by mutual imprecations not to abandon this plan but to do this thing."
 Then swore they all together and bound themselves by mutual imprecations upon it.
 And they were in all two hundred; who descended in the days of Jared on the summit of Mount Hermon, and they called it Mount Hermon, because they had sworn and bound themselves by mutual imprecations upon it.

 The names of the leaders are given as "Samyaza (Shemyazaz), their leader, Araqiel, Râmêêl, Kokabiel, Tamiel, Ramiel, Dânêl, Chazaqiel, Baraqiel, Asael, Armaros, Batariel, Bezaliel, Ananiel, Zaqiel, Shamsiel, Satariel, Turiel, Yomiel, Sariel."

-This results in the creation of the Nephilim (Genesis) or Anakim / Anak (giants) as they are described in the book:
+This results in the creation of the Nephilim (Genesis) or Anakim ('giants') as they are described in the book: